Kilobyte Cosmic Birefringence from ALP Domain Walls: Formation of domain walls without strings

-Since stable domain walls are formed before the recombination, we have the domain wall problem unless the tension satisfies~\cite{Zeldovich:1974uw,Vilenkin:1984ib}, \beq \s \simeq 8 f_\f^2 m_\f \lesssim (1 \MEV)^3. \eeq which is set by the constraint from the CMB temperature fluctuation induced from the gravitational potential of the domain walls.
-The first equality is for the potential (\ref{pot}).
+Since stable domain walls are formed before the recombination, we have the domain wall problem unless the tension satisfies~\cite{Zeldovich:1974uw,Vilenkin:1984ib}, \beq \sigma_{\rm DW} \simeq 8 f_\f^2 m_\f \lesssim (1 \MEV)^3, \eeq where the first equality is for the potential (\ref{pot}).
+This bound is set by the constraint from the CMB temperature fluctuation induced from the gravitational potential of the domain walls.
 This leads to \beq f_\f \lesssim 4\times 10^{9}\GEV\sqrt{ \frac{10^{-20}\EV}{m_\phi}}. \eeq Therefore, in our scenario we need to have a relatively small decay constant.
 Various bounds on the parameter region are shown in Fig.\,\ref{fig:region}.
 In the lower right triangle (gray) region, the aforementioned domain wall problem is serious.
 The bounds due to the lack of observation of the photon converted from the axion produced from SN1987A and the center of the radio galaxy M87 are shown by the upper and lower dashed lines, respectively \cite{Payez:2014xsa,Marsh:2017yvc}.
 The region above the blue (upper) and red (lower) dotted line can be tested in the future by observing a Galactic core-collapse supernova with Fermi-LAT satellite \cite{Meyer:2016wrm} and by observing solar axions via IAXO~\cite{Irastorza:2011gs,Armengaud:2014gea,Armengaud:2019uso}, respectively.
-Note that, except for the IAXO reaches and the domain wall problem bound, the shown constraints and reaches depends on the assumed strength of the magnetic field in the Milky Way, and they may vary if the magnetic field is stronger or weaker than expected.
+Note that, except for the IAXO reach and the domain wall problem bound, the shown constraints and sensitivity reaches depend on the assumed strength of the magnetic field in the Milky Way, and they may vary if the magnetic field is stronger or weaker than expected.
 The ALP-photon coupling may also be searched for by future measurements of CMB spectral distortions with certain primordial magnetic fields~\cite{Tashiro:2013yea}.
-As we shall see in the next section, both isotropic and anisotropic cosmic birefringence are predicted in the white region.
+As we shall see in the next section, both isotropic and anisotropic CB are predicted in the white region.